OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/EndPointDLP_preview/DocumentCopy/readme.md

      - On trigger it will copy the Blob content to SharePoint Online
      - Remove the copy in the Azure Blob container

-- **The Azure function used to enrich events to Azure Sentinel will add a link to the content that can be used to access it in SPO.**
+- **The Azure function used to enrich events to Azure Sentinel will add a link to the content.
+The link points to SPO.**